UtrechtUniversity/dataprivacysurvey/README.md

 **Documentation** can be found in the `documentation` folder of this repository.
 It contains:

+- The full survey
+<a href="https://utrechtuniversity.github.io/dataprivacysurvey/documentation/survey-questions-qualtrics.pdf" target="_blank">in text</a> and
+<a href="https://utrechtuniversity.github.io/dataprivacysurvey/documentation/Data_Privacy_Survey_Qualtrics_export.qsf" target="_blank">as Qualtrics export</a>.
 - The
 <a href = "https://utrechtuniversity.github.io/dataprivacysurvey/documentation/survey-questions-qualtrics.pdf"
 target = "_blank">full survey</a>.